aflin/rampart_docs/source/rampart-gm.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The GraphicsMagick development libraries must be installed on the system
+The GraphicsMagick shared libraries must be installed on the system
-before building Rampart with this module.
+in order to use this module.

-* Debian/Ubuntu: ``sudo apt install libgraphicsmagick1-dev``
+* Debian/Ubuntu: ``sudo apt install libgraphicsmagick-q16-3``
 * macOS: ``brew install graphicsmagick``
 * FreeBSD: ``pkg install GraphicsMagick``

-If the GraphicsMagick libraries are not available at build time, the
-module will not be compiled, and a warning will be printed during the
-configure step.

 Loading and Using the Module
 ----------------------------